BlackBaal/MangaUpdateCheck/README.md

 # MangaUpdateCheck
-Small crawler\telegrop bt to check if there's new manga chapters
+Small crawler\telegram bot to check if there's new manga chapters.